easybuilders/easybuild/docs/Basic_Usage_and_Command_Line_Options.rst

   eb --list-easyblocks | grep -v ^EB_

-Refer to page :ref:`basicusageeasyblocks` for more information.
+Refer to page :ref:`basic_usage_easyblocks` for more information.

-All Available Easyconfig Parameters
+All available easyconfig parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 EasyBuild provides a significant amount of easyconfig parameters.
 An overview of all available easyconfig parameters can be obtained via
 ``eb --avail-easyconfig-params``, or ``eb -a`` for short.

-Refer to page :ref:`easyconfigsparameters` for more information, the possible parameters are a very rich set.
+Refer to page :ref:`easyconfigs_parameters` for more information, the possible parameters are a very rich set.

 .. tip:: Combine with ``--easyblock/-e`` to include parameters that are specific to a particular easyblock; fi. ``eb -a -e EB_WRF``;
   default is to include ``ConfigureMake`` specific-ones (e.g., ``prefix_opt``)

 (refer to external page that lists all available easyconfig parameters, maybe even in a nicer format than just a literal dump of the “eb -a” output (i.e. with a one-liner before dumping the output to a file) - XXX - Need to convert -a output to .rst format

-Enable Debug Logging
+Enable debug logging
 ~~~~~~~~~~~~~~~~~~~~

 Use ``eb --debug/-d`` to enable debug logging, to include all details of how EasyBuild performed a build in the log file::